 These chocolate crinkle cookies are soft, fudgy cookies rolled in powdered sugar and baked to perfection.
 A super easy treat that’s the perfect dessert for any occasion.

 Chocolate crinkle cookies are a time honored favorite, and they also happen to be quick and easy to make.
+The flavor which is a cross between cookies and brownies just can’t be beat!
 This recipe calls for common ingredients that you probably already have in your pantry.
-The end result is a perfect chocolate cookie with crispy edges and a soft center.
+The end result is perfect Christmas cookies with crispy edges and soft centers.

 Even though chocolate crinkle cookies look impressive, they are surprisingly easy to make.
-Just mix up some batter by whisking together vegetable oil, sugar and cocoa.
+Just mix up some batter by whisking together vegetable oil, sugar and cocoa in a large bowl.
 Add to that batter eggs and vanilla.
-Stir in flour and baking powder and the batter is finished.
-Let the dough chill and roll it into small balls.
-Roll each of those balls in some powdered sugar and they are ready to bake.
-After they are baked, let the cookies cool, then serve and enjoy.
+Stir in dry ingredients of flour and baking powder, then the batter is ready.
+Let the dough mixture chill and roll it into small balls.
+Roll each of those balls in some powdered sugar and place the balls on a baking sheet.
+Bake the cookies, then cool for a few minutes and enjoy.

 Tips for the perfect crinkle cookie